Apollo: Proto-Indo-European

-The Vedic Rudra has some similar functions with Apollo.
+The Vedic Rudra has some functions similar to those of Apollo.
 The terrible god is called "the archer" and the bow is also an attribute of Shiva.
 Rudra could bring diseases with his arrows, but he was able to free people of them and his alternative Shiva is a healer physician god.
-However the Indo-European component of Apollo does not explain his strong relation with omens, exorcisms, and with the oracular cult.
+However, the Indo-European component of Apollo does not explain his strong association with omens, exorcisms, and an oracular cult.

 Oracular cult

 Unusually among the Olympic deities, Apollo had two cult sites that had widespread influence: Delos and Delphi.
 In cult practice, Delian Apollo and Pythian Apollo (the Apollo of Delphi) were so distinct that they might both have shrines in the same locality.
 Lycia was sacred to the god, for this Apollo was also called Lycian.
 Apollo's cult was already fully established when written sources commenced, about 650 BCE.
-Apollo became extremely important to the Greek world as an oracular deity in the archaic period, and the frequency of theophoric names such as Apollodorus or Apollonios and cities named Apollonia testify to his popularity.
+Apollo became extremely important to the Greek world as an oracular deity in the archaic period, and the frequency of theophoric names such as Apollodorus or Apollonios, and cities named Apollonia testify to his popularity.
 Oracular sanctuaries to Apollo were established in other sites.
 In the 2nd and 3rd century CE, those at Didyma and Claros pronounced the so-called "theological oracles", in which Apollo confirms that all deities are aspects or servants of an all-encompassing, highest deity.
 "In the 3rd century, Apollo fell silent.
 Julian the Apostate (359–361) tried to revive the Delphic oracle, but failed."